 With EDD, these features would be purchased separately as add-ons, whereas with s2Member they are all included in the Pro version.
 So a bit of a pricing difference in that regard, depending on your goals.
 As with s2Member, you can get a refund on EDD extensions for up to 30 days after purchase, granted the support team has had a chance to resolve any issue.

-Bottom line for EDD: With EDD, you have complete control over any added functionality via separate EDD extensions.
+Bottom line: With EDD, you have complete control over any added functionality via separate EDD extensions.
 This gives you more flexibility (there are a LOT of extensions), but your total investment could quickly surpass the $89 cost of s2Member.
 Plus, with EDD, you have to pay every year in order to stay current.
 Purchase gets you only one year of updates.

 As mentioned, the free version of either plugin includes free updates for the life of the plugin.
 Upgrading from there, you get free updates for life with s2Member Pro, but have to renew every year to get updates for any EDD add-ons (e.g., PDF Invoices, Password Meter, et al).
 I can tell you from experience that it is more expensive to stay current with EDD than it is with s2Member.